Frequently Asked Questions (FAQS)

 Is it possible to do a PhD upon completion of a MRSc?

-**The possibilities are enhanced when you choose the MRSc workplace research option (9 credits of 587 and 589) and make course elective choices that help you to acquire the research knowledge and publication record (e.g. publish your research project) that are usually needed to be establish eligibility for admission to a PhD program.
-Admission requirements vary so prospective students need to check them out and plan accordingly.
-This is true whether you are doing a MRSc or any other master’s degree, and have future PhD study in mind.
+The possibilities are enhanced when you choose the Major Project option (9 credits of RHSC 587 and 589) and make course elective choices that help you to acquire the research knowledge and publication record (e.g. publish your research project) that are usually needed to be establish eligibility for admission to a PhD program.
+Admission requirements for PhD programs vary so you need to check them out and plan accordingly.
+This is true whether you are doing the MRSc or any other master’s degree, and have future PhD study in mind.